shivaacharjee/sailenShortMenu/README.md

 # Sailen Short Menu  #
 **Author link:** https://www.shivaacharjee.com

+**Version** 1.0

 **License:** MIT

-WordPress Plugin: Use Shortcode to display Menu List within content and widget area
+WordPress Plugin:  <strong>Sailen Short Menu</strong> is a simple plugin which allow users to display nav-menus within post/pages and Sidebars using Shortcodes
 <a target='_blank' href='https://wordpress.org/plugins/sailen-short-menu/'>Click here to view this plugin on WordPress.org</a>

 **Using Shortcode**